csizka/urlShortening/README.md

 ## Collision handling

-When trying to insert a handle - URL pair, if a certian handle is present in the table with a different URL, the handle is hashed again until finding an unoccupied handle.
+When trying to insert a handle - URL pair, if a certain handle is present in the table with a different URL, the handle is hashed again until finding an unoccupied handle.